 The three ethics of permaculture are care for the earth, care for the people, and redistribute the surplus.

 Permaculture can be applied to anything: your work, business, home, everyday life, and of course your garden.
-If you are a gardener or are considering redesigning your landscape, this is a great post for you.
+If you are a gardener or are considering an edible landscape, this is a great post for you.

 In this blog post I will talk about six permaculture design principles as they relate to landscape design, gardening, and even food preservation and offer some ideas about what you can do in your garden.
-Stay tuned for a follow-up post next week on the remaining six permaculture design principles.
+Stay tuned for a follow-up posts on the remaining six permaculture design principles.

 1 - Observe and Interact